steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 - SVGs can carry their styling and interaction code inside the file, "Sandboxed", so it can't break the website it is on.
 - It is often possible to upload a SVG to a website, even locked down corporate Content Managed Sites.
 - During the build phase of a project (when the developers are busy and the designer has bandwidth) to make your cool interactions.

-_One of the reasons AI is bad at understanding your prompts, is your human language prompts are simply not detailed enough.
-The big enhancement of modern AIs is they just guess what you might have meant.
-For most people this is fine, but designers care about the details._

-As you, a designer, always name your design file layers (right??), you and the AI can have a specific conversation.
-"Rotate item carLogo 30 degrees" is very legible to an AI.

 ### What does SVG code look like?